AI Diagnostics

 Predictive Diagnostics

-AI will move from reactive (analyzing codes after they set) to predictive — identifying components likely to fail based on mileage, driving patterns, and historical failure rates.
-Imagine getting a notification that says "based on the data, this vehicle's water pump has a 78% chance of failing within the next 10,000 miles."
-That is coming.
+AI will move from reactive (analyzing codes after they set) to predictive — identifying components likely to fail based on mileage, driving patterns, and historical failure rates for that platform.
+That technology is coming.

 Augmented Reality Overlays